-- A password can have up to 32 characters. - At least one special character: "(! " # \$ % & ' + , . / : ; < = > ? @ [\] ^ ' { | })" - Numbers 0 to 9. - Upper case letters from A to Z. - Lower case letters from a to z. - 3.
-Type the system password that you entered earlier in the Confirm new password field and click OK. - 4.
-Press Esc and save the changes as prompted by the message. - 5.
-Press Y to save the changes.
+- A password can have up to 32 characters.

+- At least one special character: "(!"#\$%&'+,-./:;<=>?@[\]^'{|})"

+- Numbers 0 to 9.

+- Upper case letters from A to Z.

+- Lower case letters from a to z.

+- 3. Confirm new password type the system password that you entered earlier in the field and click OK.

+- 4. Press Esc and save the changes as prompted by the message.

+- 5. Press Y to save the changes.

 The computer restarts.

-Deleting or changing an existing system setup password
+Deleting or changing an existing system password or setup password

-Ensure that the Password Status is Unlocked (in the System Setup) before attempting to delete or change the existing System and/or Setup password.
-You cannot delete or change an existing System or Setup password, if the Password Status is Locked.
+Ensure that the Password Status is Unlocked (in the System Setup) before attempting to delete or change the existing system password and/or setup password.
+You cannot delete or change an existing system password or setup password if the Password Status is Locked.